vuejs/vue-touch/README.md

 > Touch events plugin for Vue.js

-This is a directive wrapper for Hammer.js 2.0.
+This is a component wrapper for Hammer.js 2.0.

 ## Install